Alegruz/alegruz.github.io/Notes/2021/November/Korean/SmoothedParticlesHydrodynamicsCuda.md

 ![meaning_of_each_term](https://wikimedia.org/api/rest_v1/media/math/render/svg/56a44a20f5a59be202a3a7df5d542da4890680af)

 The higher-order term, namely the shear stress divergence ∇ ⋅ *τ*, has simply reduced to the vector Laplacian term *μ*∇<sup>2</sup>**u**.[13]
-This Laplacian term can be interpreted as the difference between the velocity at a point and the mean velocity in a small surrounding volume.
+This Laplacian term can be interpreted as the difference between the velocityocity at a point and the mean velocityocity in a small surrounding volume.
 This implies that – for a Newtonian fluid – viscosity operates as a *diffusion of momentum*, in much the same way as the heat conduction.
 In fact neglecting the convection term, incompressible Navier–Stokes equations lead to a vector diffusion equation (namely Stokes equations), but in general the convection term is present, so incompressible Navier–Stokes equations belong to the class of convection–diffusion equations.

 Let's now rearrange the equation into a SPH terminology: